Community Advisory Committee

 Eric Battle is an illustrator, curator & art director, whose career has covered the spectrum of comic books and graphic novels, fashion illustration, children’s books, and advertising.

-As of October 2023, Eric was recruited by the U.S. Mint’s Artistic Infusion Program (AIP) to add his dynamic design & visual sensibilities to upcoming coin & medal designs.
+As of October 2023, Eric was recruited by the U.S. Mint’s Artistic Infusion Program (AIP) to add his dynamic design and visual sensibilities to upcoming coin and medal designs.

 Samantha Hill